AutoJenny/blog/docs/recipes/recipe-data-persistence.md

 ## Key Principles

 ### 1. Recipe Definition is Immutable
-- `post.recipe_week_number` points to `calendar_recipes.week_number`
+- `post.recipe_id` points to `calendar_recipes.id` (the unique recipe definition ID)
 - This link defines **which recipe** the post is about
+- **This link NEVER changes**, even if:
+  - Recipes are reordered (week_number changes)
-- Rescheduling a recipe post to a different calendar week does NOT change this link
+  - Recipe is rescheduled to a different calendar week
-- Example: "Cullen Skink" post (recipe week 1) can be scheduled for week 45, 46, or any week, but it's always "Cullen Skink"
+- Example: "Cullen Skink" post (recipe_id = 1) can be reordered to week 5 or scheduled for week 45, but it's always "Cullen Skink"
+- `post.recipe_week_number` is maintained for backward compatibility but should NOT be used for data integrity

 ### 2. Calendar Scheduling is Flexible
 - `calendar_week_posts(year, week_number, post_id)` stores when the post is scheduled